At a glance

 Of these, the most commonly used is something the individual knows.
 In most cases something they know is taken to be a password.

 A rigid focus on password strength rules with no consideration of the usual behaviour of people choosing passwords means that you can make inappropriate choices in setting up and maintaining of your authentication system.
-This could place the wider security of your systems or your users at risk.
+This could place the wider security of your systems or your users at risk, and could lead to unauthorised or unlawful access to personal data.

 Are passwords the best choice?